Jarrod Bowen: Personal life

 Bowen's father, Sam, was a former semi-professional footballer.
-Whilst at Merthyr Tydfil, for whom he scored five goals on his debut for in August 1996, Sam won a trial with West Ham under the management of Harry Redknapp, before the move fell through due to Merthyr's financial demands for Sam's services.
+While at Merthyr Tydfil, for whom he scored five goals on his debut in August 1996, Sam won a trial with West Ham under the management of Harry Redknapp, before the move fell through due to Merthyr's financial demands for Sam's services.
 Sam also scored hat-tricks on his debuts for Forest Green Rovers and Worcester City, leading to the South Wales Argus labelling him a "debut king" upon his transfer to Newport County in January 2004.

 In October 2021, Bowen was reported to be in a relationship with reality television personality Dani Dyer.
 On 20 January 2023, the couple announced they were expecting twins.
+Their twin daughters, Star and Summer, were born on 22 May 2023.
+They announced their engagement on 21 July 2024 and married on 30 May 2025.

+In Bowen's spare time he enjoys playing golf and football manager.
+He is also a supporter of the NFL team the New England Patriots.
+He also still supports his former grass roots club Leominster Minors donating kits and equipment.